 Fully featured Code Editor - Caret

-I have this installed and used it only once, but only because I got Vim 7.3 and my config files to work.
+I have this installed and used it only once, but only because I got Vim 7.3 along with all my config to work.
 I suspect this is the best option if you’re a Sublime Text fan.

 Open App as Window

-At default, all Chrome apps open in a browser tab.
+Chrome apps at default open in a browser tab.
 Right click on an app icon (either in the search panel or shelf) and you can change how the app will open.
 I like having dedicated windows for some of my apps.
 If you’re a Vim window-splittin’ ninja like me, this is an absolute must as

 w will close the current tab rather than send the window command.